dieterich-lab/ASyH/README.md

     "COLUMN_NAME": {"sdtype": "COLUMN_TYPE", "SPECIFIER": SPECIFIER_VALUE}

 where `COLUMN_NAME` is a column variable's name and `COLUMN_TYPE` is on of `(numerical, datetime, categorical, boolean, id)`.
-The `SPECIFIER`/`SPECIFIER_VALUE` pair to use depends on the `sdtype` of the variable, it does not apply to boolean and categorical variables, otherwise they are:
+The `SPECIFIER`/`SPECIFIER_VALUE` pair to use depends on the `sdtype` of the variable, it does not apply to boolean and categorical variables, otherwise, they are:

 * `computer_representation` for numerical variables.
 Allowed values are `"Float"`, `"Int8"`, `"Int16"`, `"Int32"`, `"Int64"`, `"UInt8"`, `"UInt16"`, `"UInt32"`, `"UInt64"`

 * `regex_format` for `id` variables.
-The regex string should use Perl style regular expression syntax (cf. also the [Python documentation](https://docs.python.org/3/library/re.html)).
+The regex string should use Perl-style regular expression syntax (cf. also the [Python documentation](https://docs.python.org/3/library/re.html)).

 * `datetime_format` is **required** for datetime type variables.
 The `SPECIFIER_VALUE` for this specifier is a string in [strftime format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).